BabtouZER/FAIL2BAN_GUIDE/GUIDE.md

 ```

 ### 2. Configure your rules
-A rule means the thing you want to block, here we want to block the ip addresses that try to connect to the owncloud and flask service.
+A rule means the thing you want to block, here we want to block the ip addresses that try to connect to owncloud and flask services.

-In the file */etc/fail2ban/jail.d/flask-login.local*, configure your rules.
+Create the file */etc/fail2ban/jail.d/flask-login.local* and configure your rules.

 - Example :